Lurk/filters/readme.md

 # Filter

-Javascript library to deal with data filters in generic way.
+Typescript library to deal with data filter options in a generic way.

 ## Motivation